stellarwp/kadence-blocks/readme.txt

 == Changelog ==

 = 3.2.51 =
-Release Date: August TBD 2024
+Release Date: August 22nd 2024
+* Update: Improve accessibility for progress bar block.
+* Update: Improve accessibility for buttons with video popup.
 * Fix: Using Dynamic content in Google Maps block
 * Fix: Carousel not looping in Advanced Gallery block.
 * Fix: Tabs block columns not updating in editor when viewed in Tablet or Mobile.
 * Fix: Prevent invalid HTML with multiple wrapped links in Icon List items.
 * Fix: Caption background color in Advanced Gallery block.
 * Fix: Rendering custom SVGs with group tags.
+* Fix: Issue with row layout break left and break right not showing in the editor.
 * Fix: Spacer height when using vh with default height value.
 * Fix: Border radius with overlay colors on Advanced Image block.